14 Mar 3 stars for Sweden: Restaurant Frantzén

 - The ‘global‘ team in the kitchen.
 Executive chef Marcus Jernmark joined from New York’s 3 Michelin-starred Swedish restaurant, Aquavit.
 While Björn himself has worked at the likes of Chez Nico and Pied à Terre in London, and L’Arpège in Paris.

-- The music is selected by Björn: Carlos Santana, Raphael Saadiq, Carole King, James Taylor… Wow, I hadn’t heard these for a while, and they were perfect for the experience.
+- Björn selects the music himself: Carlos Santana, Raphael Saadiq, Carole King, James Taylor… Wow, I hadn’t heard these for a while, and they were perfect for the experience.

 - The beautifully hand-written bill, or check as the Swedes call it, using the American English.